n8n-io/n8n-docs/docs/choose-n8n/desktop-app.md

 # Desktop app

-The n8n desktop app is the fastest way to try n8n on Windows or Mac computers (support for Linux is coming soon).
+The n8n desktop app is the fastest way to try n8n on Windows or Mac computers.

 ## Install Desktop